pascalandy/docker-stack-this/traefik-basic/README.md

 ### Recommandation

-It’s grat to test this setup.
+It’s great to test this setup.

 But I recommand using this setup: https://github.com/pascalandy/docker-stack-this/tree/master/traefik-haproxy